-Our top pick for dinner with kids is another grill (minus the “e” this time), the always excellent Bluewater Grill.
-While parents give a gold star for the ahi, the kids’ menu is the real kicker.
-Here they think beyond the white flour and cheese combo known to dominate most kiddie fare, and venture into bento boxes of grilled dipping sticks (fish, shrimp, chicken, steak, or salmon) and sides to the tune of edamame, scalloped potatoes, fresh veggies or a garden salad.
-Fries and grilled cheese are there if they want it, but after such an adventurous day, they just might be inspired to venture beyond their comfort zone.
+Bluewater Grill Avalon: Parents will give this on-the-marina restaurant a gold star for the ahi but the kids’ menu is the real kicker.
+Delivered in bento boxes with grilled dipping sticks (fish, shrimp, chicken, steak, or salmon) and sides to the tune of edamame, scalloped potatoes, fresh veggies or a garden salad, and presentation is everything.
+Fries and grilled cheese are there if they want it but after such an adventurous day, they just might be inspired to venture beyond their comfort zone.
 Especially when the ultimate motivator is awaiting them at the end of the meal: Cup of Dirt with Worms.
-That’s vanilla ice cream, Oreo cookie crumbles and gummy worms.
+That’s vanilla ice cream, Oreo cookie crumbles, and gummy worms.

-If you’re looking for a more casual lunch or dinner, you can’t go wring with pizza, and Antonio’s Pizzeria has pizza, garlic bread, and peanuts to snack on while you wait; just throw the shells on the floor like a local.
+Antonio’s Pizzeria: For a more casual lunch or dinner, you can’t go wrong with pizza and this local favorite has pizza, garlic bread, and peanuts to snack on while you wait.

-Next morning for breakfast you’ve got to hit the Pancake Cottage.
-The selection is large and the portions are huge!
-Don’t pass up on the house-made whipped cream or the fresh fruit toppings; kid favorites are the blueberry pancakes or the funnel cakes with strawberries.
+Pancake Cottage: Breakfast on the road can only mean one thing and that’s pancakes.
+The selection here is large and the portions are huge!
+And don’t pass up on the house-made whipped cream or the fresh fruit toppings.

 Where To Stay

-While Catalina is doable in a day (one very long day), we recommend taking two or three so you can fit in all this fun, and do it at a leisurely pace.
-In your pre-kid, romantic Catalina adventures, you probably stayed at the Inn on Mt Ada or the Snug Harbor Inn.
-But both are more intimate B&Bs than family hotels.
-So instead, we recommend you check out The Avalon Hotel, which is centrally located, family friendly and has a cheerful and helpful staff.
-While most rooms are smaller and only hold 2 people, there are a few rooms that have Murphy beds and accommodate up to 4.
-They also have a koi pond and firepit—kid magnets, both.
-And while it’s inland, bigger and not as picturesque, one of our favorite spots to stay when we bring the kids is the Catalina Canyon Resort and Spa.
-Because, well, pool.
-As in, they have one.
-It’s more removed, but they have a shuttle to and from town.
-It’s a little easier on the wallet, allows pets and you can walk to a little park.
-All key points for happy kid-overnights.
+The Avalon Hotel: While Catalina is doable in a day (one very long day), we recommend taking two-to-three days so you can fit in all this fun and do it at a leisurely pace.
+The Avalon Hotel is centrally located, family-friendly and has a cheerful and helpful staff.
+While most rooms are on the smaller side and can only accommodate 2 people, there are a few rooms that have Murphy beds and can hold up to 4.
+They also have a koi pond and firepit—both kid magnets.